 As you may have noticed, Eurovision isn’t just a ‘European’ Song Contest.
 That’s because it’s open to active members of the European Broadcasting Union, which is an alliance of public service broadcasters (like the BBC in the UK and RTE in Ireland) from across Europe and its neighbouring countries.

 Around 43 countries enter the Eurovision Song Contest each year, and they’re each entitled to enter one song.
-This year, however, only 39 countries are competing, with several nations pulling out of the contest – still, 39 is a decent number!
+This year, however, only 39 countries are competing, with only 26 making it to the final.

 How do the Eurovision semi-finals work?